 Know who St James the Greater was and how to identify him.

 In this article learn how to identify the representation of St James the Greater by his attributes.
-Know the meaning of hisrepresentations.
+Get to know the meaning of his representations.

 Who was St James the Greater

 St James the Greater, (or James son of Zebedee, or James the Great), martyred in 44 of our era, was one of the twelve apostles of Jesus Christ.

 He would have been the first of the apostles to die being beheaded by Herod Agrippa around the year 44.

 The representations of St James the Greater are associated to

 One of the original Apostles of Jesus, Herod Agrippa ordered he be beheaded and his remains taken to Galicia.

 His carriage was driven by wild oxen, made gentler by making the sign of the cross.
 (Some accounts refer that he was taken by sea.)